Mahbub Uddin Khokon

 A.M.
-Mahbub Uddin Khokon (born 12 January 1956) is a Bangladesh Nationalist Party politician and a former member of parliament from Noakhali-1 constituency.
+Mahbub Uddin Khokon (born 12 January 1956) is a Bangladesh Nationalist Party politician, lawyer and a former member of parliament from the Noakhali-1 constituency.

+Early life

+Khokon was born in Sonapur, in the district of Noakhali's Sonaimuri Upazila.
+Mamtaz Uddin Ahmed was his father, and Begum Raushan Ara was his mother.
+Of his nine siblings, he is the oldest.
+Khokon obtained SSC from Gopalpur High School in Noakhali.
+HSC from Dhaka Government College and Dhaka University with an LLB.
+In Wales, UK, he earned an LLB (Hons) degree in 1992.
+In 1993, he graduated as a Barrister at Law from the Lincoln's Inn.
+Since 1994, he has worked in the legal field.

 Career

 Mahbub Uddin Khokon was elected to parliament from Noakhali-1 as a Bangladesh Nationalist Party candidate in 2008.
 He is also the party chief Khaleda Zia's lawyer.
 He is the founder and leader of the law firm 'Mahbub & Company' based in Dhaka.
-On 15 December 2018, he was wounded by six bullets fired by the Sonaimuri police under Bangladesh Awami League government during his election campaign for the upcoming general election.
+On 15 December 2018, he was wounded by six bullets fired by the Sonaimuri Upazila police under Bangladesh Awami League government during his election campaign for the upcoming general election.
+In March 2024, he was elected as the president of Bangladesh Supreme Court Bar Association.

+Personal life

+Kokhon and his wife have one daughter and one son.
+Their son is also a barrister.